cecton/blog/content/posts/rust-and-arduino.md

 ### Troubleshooting

-1. "Oh hey, I followed the instructions and now I have a hex file.
-What do I do?"
+1.  *Oh hey, I followed the instructions and now I have a hex file.
+What do I do?*

     During my first experience with the Arduino I did learn something: how to flash a board without the IDE.
 Of course I have entirely forgot it so I